Raqtim/Loans-and-Provisioning/Loan Categories.md

 | - If a continuous loan is not repaid or renewed by its expiry date, it becomes past due/overdue from the next day. |
 | - Banks must renew the limit before expiry to keep the loan unclassified. |

+Circular regarding the instructions to be followed in the case of **Continuous** loan renewal - [BRPD-06, Dated 25 June 2025](https://www.bb.org.bd/mediaroom/circulars/brpd/jun252025brpd6.pdf)
+*N.B. effective from the date of circular*

 | Ex. |  - Cash Credit (Hypo/Pledge), Overdraft, etc. |
 | :--- | ---: |